whoisYoges/local-arch-wiki/README.md

 sudo mv local-arch-wiki /usr/local/bin/
 ```

+# Configuration
+local-arch-wiki will by default create a config file at `$HOME/.config/local-arch-wiki/config` on first run.
+This file contains options to configure your wiki directory, browser and menu.
+Firefox is used as the web browser and tofi is used as menu by default.

 # Uninstallation
-1. Remove all the [dependencies](#dependencies) that you don't require (Be careful other packages may need these dependencies).
+1. Remove the installed [dependencies](#dependencies).
+(Be careful other packages may need these dependencies).
 2. Uninstall [local-arch-wiki](local-arch-wiki) from your system.

 ```